janelia-flyem/dvid/README.md

 ### Start the DVID server

-The "-debug" option lets you see how DVID is processing requests.
+The "-verbose" option lets you see how DVID is processing requests.

-    % dvid -debug serve /path/to/datastore/dir
+    % dvid -verbose serve /path/to/datastore/dir

 If dvid wasn't compiled with a built-in web client, you'll see some complaints and ways you can specify a web client.
 For our purposes, though, we don't need the web console for this simple